Â

 Are you currently an adult care giver?
 If so, you should know that you are not alone.
-As of this writing, over 16 percent of the country’s adult population is caring for someone who is 50 years of age and older.
-Many of these caregivers have full time jobs and children under the age of 18.
+Approximately 16 percent of the country’s adult population is caring for someone aged 50 or older.
+Many of these caregivers have full-time jobs and children under 18.

-Almost 80 percent of these caregivers have to ask other family members and friends for assistance because they are unable to provide total care for their loved one, and those who travel spend over $400 a month in additional expenses related to travel.
-Although an adult care giver realizes that their loved one needs assistance, they begin to understand that the care their loved one needs is more than they are able to provide.
-Housekeeping, meal preparation, transportation and personal care tasks can eventually take their toll on family members and the entire family dynamic.
+Almost 80 percent of these caregivers have to ask other family members and friends for assistance.
+Unfortunately, they are unable to provide total care for their loved one.
+In addition, those who travel spend over $400 a month on travel-related expenses.
+Although an adult care giver realizes that their loved one needs assistance, they begin to understand that the care their loved one needs is more than they can provide.
+Housekeeping, meal preparation, transportation, and personal care tasks can eventually take their toll on family members and the family dynamic as a whole.

-If caring for your loved one has become too much for you, the adult care giver, to handle, you can contact a professional home healthcare agency to see how you can help your loved one get the care and assistance he or she needs.
+If caring for your loved one has become too much for you to handle, you can contact a professional home healthcare agency.
+The agency can help you get your loved one the care and assistance they need.

 Does Your Loved One Need Assistance?